emanmunir/Raised-Hand-Detection/README.md

 - **Usage Instructions**: Shows how to start the application.
 - **How It Works**: Explains the logic of hand detection.
 - **Contribution and License**: Information for those who want to contribute or know the legal permissions.

-Feel free to adjust the URL in the clone command and add any personal notes as needed.